b-lukaszuk/BS_wJ_eng/contents/bile.md

 [since e.g. 18 / 2 / 3 == 18 / (2 * 3)].
 Ergo, we may be fairly certain we
 correctly solved @eq:sphere4 and therefore @eq:sphere5.

-Once, we confimed the validity of formula in @eq:sphere5, all that's left to do is to translate it into Julia code.
+Once, we confimed the validity of the formula in @eq:sphere5, all that's left to do is to translate it into Julia code.

 ```jl
 s = """